NathanBresette/MeLSI/README.md

 ## Overview

-**MeLSI** (Metric Learning for Statistical Inference) is a novel machine learning framework for microbiome beta diversity analysis that solves a fundamental problem: **traditional distance metrics are fixed and generic, missing biologically meaningful patterns in your data**.
+**MeLSI** (Metric Learning for Statistical Inference) is a machine learning framework for microbiome beta diversity analysis that solves a fundamental problem: **traditional distance metrics are fixed and generic, missing biologically meaningful patterns in your data**.
 MeLSI learns adaptive distance metrics optimized for your specific dataset while maintaining rigorous statistical validity through permutation testing.

 ### The Problem